Recommendations

 • To get all possible angles during the ceremony, we need to move around a lot.
 Please do not block side and center aisles.

 • During the procession, give each member of your family and bridal party their own time to shine.
 Let them walk nice and slow, at least 30 feet apart from each other.
-Not only will they appreciate a chance to show off their beautiful outfits, but it also gives us an opportunity to capture their entrance nicely.
+Not only will they appreciate a chance to show off their beautiful outfits, but it also gives us an opportunity to capture their entrance.

 • We often see that during speeches, the microphone blocks half of the face of the speaker, especially when the mic is on a stand.
 We recommend removing the stand and simply handing the microphone to the speaker.